-Wijnand (‘Wine’) Durk Langeraar is a Dutch national based in Bali, Indonesia, with more than three decades of international professional experience in mapping and modeling using GIS and GPS, remote sensing, spatial analysis - serving a wide range of disciplines.
+Wijnand (‘Wine’) Durk Langeraar is a Dutch national based in the Netherlands, with more than three decades of international professional experience in mapping and modeling using GIS and GPS, remote sensing, spatial analysis - serving a wide range of disciplines.
 Wine has worked in Africa, the Middle East, Southeast Asia, Central Asia, Pacific Islands, and Europe.
 He is fluent in a good number of languages.

 Dedicated to delivering state-of-the-art mapping and modeling services using GIS, GPS, remote sensing and spatial analysis; providing geospatial expertise to a wide range of clients and disciplines, ranging from modeling of renewable energy scenarios, to land and land use policy and management, to 3D terrain modeling, to census mapping, to rapid appraisals and random sampling survey design and implementation, to health database development, to disaster management, to environmental and resource modeling, and providing training.

 GIS & GPS